 As an Attendee/Participant

-Attendees/participants will receive 1 CEU per one hour of in-class lecture time and two hours per week of homework.
+Lecture - Attendees/participants will receive 1 CEU per hour of lecture time.

 As a Presenter